graphql/graphql-spec/spec/Section 7 -- Response.md

  * String
  * Null

+Serialization formats which only support an ordered map (such as JSON) must preserve ordering as it is defined by query execution.
+Serialization formats which only support an unordered map may omit this ordering information.

 A serialization format may support the following primitives, however, strings may be used as a substitute for those primitives.